xbid/reading-notes/Code201/class-03.md

 - 3. Padding

 Padding is the space between the border of a box and any content contained within it.
 Adding padding can increase the readability of its contents.

+**White Space & Vertical Margin**

+The padding and margin properties are very helpful in adding space between various items on the page.

+**Summary** *Boxes*

+- CSS treats each HTML element as if it has its own box.

+- You can use CSS to control the dimensions of a box.

+- You can also control the borders, margin and padding for each box with CSS.

+- It is possible to hide elements using the display and visibility properties.

+- Block-level boxes can be made into inline boxes, and inline boxes made into block-level boxes.

+- Legibility can be improved by controlling the width of boxes containing text and the leading.

+- CSS3 has introduced the ability to create image Xborders and rounded borders.